-Did you ever think about buying a motorbike in India?
-And riding it across to South East Asia or Europe?
+Are you thinking about buying a motorbike in India?
 But you are struggling to find the information that you need, to embark on such an epic adventure?

 I have been there.
 I've spend countless hours on the internet, trying to figure out what kind of paperworks I needed and how to get around to get them.
 To spare you these precious hours, I will tell you exactly what you need to know (and do).